How to Screen Record on Mac Without a Watermark: 5 Genuinely Free Apps Compared (2026)

 2. QuickTime Player → File → New Screen Recording

 Both are free, watermark-free, and have no time limit.
-There's one catch — and it's a big one.
+There's one catch — and it's the catch.

 Built-in tools can't record system audio